tan-yong-sheng/gcp-htcondor-workflow-management/setup_docs/Part 5 - Challenges we have met.md

 - [Submitting Multiple Jobs With HTCondor](https://osg-htc.org/user-school-2022/materials/htcondor/files/osgus22-htc-htcondor-PART2.pdf)

-Based on these resources, our idea is to create a script that handles hyperparameter tuning by customizing the Python code for modeling.
+Based on these resources, our idea is to create a script that handles hyperparameter tuning by customizing the Python code to accept input arguments (or parameters) for modeling.
 Here’s an example (not yet tested):

 - File location: `/home/tanyongsheng_net/data/scripts/hyperparameter_tuning.py`
 ```python